different-turtle/different-turtle.github.io/_posts/2014-3-3-Hello-World-2.md

 ---
 layout: post
-title: Um blog catita
+title: Um blog catita 2
 author: Filipe
 date: 2014-03-03 12:30:00 -0100
-categories: Novidades, Cenas,
+categories: Novidades Cenas
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).